-In fiscal 2010 the State borrowed 8% of California cities property tax revenue, with a requirement to repay it by June 2013.
+In fiscal 2010 the State borrowed 8% of California cities property tax revenue, with a requirement to repay it by June 2013, plus interest.
 This amounted to \$882,000 for Dana Point's share.
-These actions by the State are representative of the direct fiscal impacts upon local governments as a result of the State's chronic inability to resolve its fiscal problems.
-In response to the local impacts caused by State fiscal problems, in November 2010, by an overwhelming majority, California voters passed Proposition 22, which bars the State from future taking of locally imposed taxes, including transient occupancy taxes and sales taxes, as well as prohibits the taking of local transportation funds, including gasoline taxes.
+These actions by the State are representative of the direct fiscal impacts upon local governments that result from the State's chronic inability to resolve its fiscal problems.
+In response to the local impacts caused by the State's fiscal problems, in November 2010, an overwhelming majority of California voters passed Proposition 22 which bars the State from future taking of locally imposed taxes, including transient occupancy taxes and sales taxes, as well as prohibits the taking of local transportation funds, including gasoline taxes.